Azure-Samples/azure-service-operator-samples/cosmos-todo-list-mi/README.md

 Use the Cosmos DB account Data Explorer on the portal to expand the database and container, and you can see the todo-list items stored by the web app.

-If you're interested in how the todo application uses the Cosmos DB API, the code is available [here](https://github.com/Azure-Samples/cosmos-dotnet-core-todo-app/tree/main/src).
+If you're interested in how the todo application uses the Cosmos DB API, [the code is available](https://github.com/Azure-Samples/cosmos-dotnet-core-todo-app/tree/main/src).

 ## Clean up